 - Sickness: If your child is unwell, he seeks solace in your arms

-- New baby in the family: The attention previously given to him is now being directed to the new member.
+- New baby in the family: The attention previously given to him is now being directed to the new family member.
 So suddenly he feels outcasted and unimportant.
 Clinging may be a way of seeking attention

 Separation Anxiety in Toddlers